lens-protocol/lens-sdk/README.md

 ## Support

-See the Lens API channel on our [Discord](https://discord.gg/lensprotocol)
+See the Lens API and SDK channel on our [Discord](https://discord.gg/lensprotocol)